No guarantee mass killer would serve full jail term in Australia

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+An Auckland University law professor says there's a risk the mosque terrorist could walk the streets of Sydney if he was deported to Australia to serve his life sentence.

-After a four-day sentencing hearing in the High Court in Christchurch, Australian Brenton Tarrant, 29, was sentenced to spend the rest of his life in prison with no chance of parole.
+After a four-day sentencing at the High Court in Christchurch, the 29-year-old Australian was sentenced to spend the rest of his life in prison with no chance of parole.

 Justice Mander's sentence marked the first time in this country's history that the harshest punishment has been imposed.

-Shortly after the sentencing, New Zealand First Leader and Foreign Minister Winston Peters said Tarrant should be deported to his home country.
+Shortly after the sentencing, New Zealand First Leader and Foreign Minister Winston Peters said the gunman should be deported to his home country.

 But Professor Bill Hodge told First Up there's no law in place where a sentence can be transferred, so Australia wouldn't have to keep to the terms of the sentence.

-He said a new law would be required here - but more importantly, a new law would also be needed in Australia.
+He told First Up a new law would be required here - but more importantly, a new law would be needed in Australia.

 "Because if he's deported now, gets on a plane and goes over to Sydney, he can just walk free because there is no statutory authority, no power to enforce the New Zealand sentence in Australia at the moment."